andrewjmeier/TableTop.JS/README.md

     };

 That's all we need for the checker_board.js file!

-Reload your test.html file and you should see the tokens draw on the board.
-As you can see, the framework can powerfully do alot of the heavy lifting if you properly define your board, tokens, and spaces.
+**Reload your test.html file and you should see the tokens draw on the board.** As you can see, the framework can powerfully do alot of the heavy lifting if you properly define your board, tokens, and spaces.

 Now, let's move back to checker_game.js and add some of the game logic.
 Since we're using c.moveEvaluationTypeGameEvaluator, the framework expects our game to have the functions evaluateMove() and isValidMove(). evaluateMove() should perform all of the game logic necessary for a given move.
 Note: it doesn't need to do any graphics work: that's all handled for you!

+### Evaluating Moves

 Lets write our evaluateMove() function.
 This function should assume that there's a valid move stored in this.proposedMove (in the form of proposedMove.token and proposedMove.destination).